Vintage Longwave Receivers

 indicators that I have tested these tubes and they are in good

-photo right: The underside of the RBA-6 chassis.
+photo right: The underside of the RBA-6 chassis is also immaculate.
 Full shielding of each RF section is provided when the bottom cover is installed.
 The heavy-duty band switch uses ceramic mounts with .25" silver-plated contact buttons.
 All components are mounted on terminal boards or are mounted directly to the chassis.
 Tracking BFO is the front section of coils.
 RF3, RF2 and RF1 are next going towards the rear.
 The rear-most set of coils are the Antenna Input coils.

 |RBA-2/CFT-46154 SN: 168 -